-Pahoa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pahoa is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pahoa is a town of service providers, professionals, and farmers, fishers, or foresters.
 There are especially a lot of people living in Pahoa who work in farm management occupations (16.76%), maintenance occupations (13.69%), and art, media, and design (12.57%).

 In addition, many people in Pahoa have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.

 Of important note, Pahoa is also a town of artists.
 Pahoa has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Pahoa’s character.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Pahoa is worth considering.

 One of the nice things about Pahoa is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 As is often the case in a small town, Pahoa doesn't have a public transportation system that people use for their commute.